appbaseio/dejavu/README.md

 ![Realtime data updates](https://i.imgur.com/GrROJqz.gif)

-dejavu uses a websockets-based API and subscribes for data changes for the current filtered view.
-For this to work, the Elasticsearch server needs to support a websockets-based publish API.
+dejavu uses a websockets based API and subscribes for data changes for the current filtered view.
+For this to work, the Elasticsearch server needs to support a websockets based publish API.
 Currently, you can take advantage of this feature by hosting your data with appbase.io.

 #### Import JSON or CSV Data